czekem/excel_love/README.md

 * Create a graph using plot library (will be added soon)

-* Create a user interference (would be grateful for help here)
+* Create a user interference (would be grateful for help here).

 * Create a tool in that way, that it would be easy-usable for people with different disabilities